pauldmnn/Paul-First-Project/README.md

 ### Code :

 - [Code Institute, Love running project](https://github.com/Code-Institute-Solutions/Love-Running-Solutions) :
-    - Inspiration for a feedback page/form.
+    - Inspiration for the feedback page/form.

 - [Font Awesome](https://fontawesome.com/) :
     - Used for all icons across the website.